 This strategy has been proven to break bad habits much faster than simply trying to replace the entire habit loop and start again.

+Habits can be extremely difficult to change for multiple reasons!
 Forming habits can feel like such a chore at times.
 You will be constantly tempted to give up and give in to your old ways.
 But you can’t give in!

-The hardest part of sticking with your habits is being able to not give in for an extended period of time.
+The hardest part of sticking with your habits is being able to not give up for an extended period of time.
 How can you ensure that you don’t give up?
 One word: Discipline.
 Discipline is the ability to do what you say you are going to do.

 If you try to form many habits at the same time you could run into some trouble.
 It’s very hard to continue forming many habits at the same time without giving up.
 Especially if these habits are “keystone habits”.